krayc425/ARTargetShooting/README.md

 # License

-GNU GENERAL PUBLIC LICENSE Version 3
+This project/repository is under GNU GENERAL PUBLIC LICENSE Version 3.
+All audio assets are under CC0 1.0 Universal License.